 Arajuan pulled a mirror and scried.
-Socrates, now a dark-haired boy once more, looked into the mirror with him.
+Socrates, now a dark-haired boy once more, gazed into the mirror with him.
 The mirror turned cloudy, then cleared to an image of an infant swaddled in a crib.
-Red and black curls poked from the child’s head, her eyes open and the color of emeralds.
+Red and black curls poked from the child’s head, her eyes open ,the color of emeralds.
 A figure leaned over the crib.

-“Sleep, Ayana, Mommy needs you to sleep now.”
+“Sleep, Anika, Mommy needs you to sleep now.”

 He knew that voice, Queen Esmir, he stopped the session before the elf queen sensed him.
 It was best he did not have her know he could see her.